easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### poetry

-Python packaging and dependency management made easy.
+Python packaging and dependency management made simple.
 Poetry helps you declare, manage and install  dependencies of Python projects, ensuring you have the right stack everywhere.

 *homepage*: <https://python-poetry.org>